 EARLY CAREER RESEARCHER NETWORK

-The WGNV Early Career Researcher (ECR) Network is an informal network of people engaged or interested in TB vaccine research & development (R&D) who identify as an ECR and/or support the advancement of ECRs.
+The WGNV Early Career Researcher (ECR) Network is an informal network of early career researchers engaged in or interested in TB vaccine research & development (R&D).
 The purpose of the ECR Network is to provide resources, support, and networking opportunities for ECRs.
-The ECR Network is led by a Steering Committee made up of ECRs.
+The ECR Network is led by a Steering Committee comprising ECRs.

 The ECR Network coordinates activities to support and engage ECRs.
 These may include virtual networking sessions, online and in-person networking opportunities, workshops and talk to the experts sessions on topics that are important to ECRs, and opportunities to raise the visibility of ECRs in the TB vaccine R&D space.